reddiyo-os/grpc-demo/README.md

 * Orchestrator - this is the Service that handles the call from outside the cluster.
 It will handle all calls to the internal microservices.
 * GRPC-Serivce-# - these microservices are dedicated to procesing Service Calls over GRPC.
 They each have a single function that is exposed.
 * HTTP-Service-# - these microservices do the exact same thing as the GRPC Service with the exception that HTTP is the protocol that is used.
+* Healthcheck Sidecar - each pod will have a separate container deployed into it that owns the healthchecking of the pod.
+It actually doesn't do anything other than return a 200 but the plumbing is there to do deeper healthchecks and readiness checks.

 Arch:
 ![Alt text](docs/images/Reddiyo-OS_Example_GRPC.png?raw=true "Reddiyo-GRPC Arch")